 \end{lemma}

 \begin{proof} By using formula \eqref{classe22} we get

 This show that $ \mathcal{L}^{\lambda}f(t,0)$ is analytic, in $\lambda$, for $\mbox{Re}\ \lambda> -4$.

 By analyticity argument, it suffices to consider the case when $\lambda$ is a positive real number and \eqref{forcing}, where $M$ is defined as in \eqref{eq:M}.
-In fact, we are taking $\lambda$ in $(0,3/8)$ for use \eqref{forcing2}, in order to use \eqref{mellin1}.
+In fact, in order to use \eqref{mellin1}, we take $\lambda \in (0,3/8)$ in \eqref{forcing2}.
 Thus, in the calculations, we use the representation \eqref{forcing2} for $\lambda > 0$.
-Fubini's Theorem, the change of variable, \eqref{mellin} and \eqref{eq:IO}, yields that
+Fubini's Theorem, the change of variable, \eqref{mellin} and \eqref{eq:IO}, yield that

-where in the last equality we used that and the proof is complete. \end{proof}
+where in the last equality we used the fact that Thus, the proof is complete. \end{proof}